awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 Revokes privilege to alter a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
 This privilege only applies when using Lake Formation\.

 DROP
-Revokes privilege to drop a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
-This privilege only applies when using Lake Formation\.
+Revokes privilege to drop a table\.
+This privilege applies in Amazon Redshift and in an AWS Glue Data Catalog that is enabled for Lake Formation\.

 ASSUMEROLE  <a name="assumerole"></a>
 Revokes the privilege to run COPY and UNLOAD commands from users and groups with a specified role\.